Variational inference for large Bayesian vector autoregressions: Simulation details and additional results

 In this section we report additional details and results on the simulation study we highlighted in Section \ref{sec:sim_study}.
+The true data generating process is an homoskedastic VAR(1):

+The reason why we focus on a VAR(1) data generating process is for direct comparability with the competing estimation methods, such as \citet{gruber2022forecasting} and \citet{gefang2023forecasting}, which do not consider the presence of exogenous predictors.
-We set the length of the time series equal to $T=360$, corresponding to $30$ years of monthly data, the dimension of the multivariate regression model equal to $d=15,30,49$ and we further assume both moderate level of sparsity ($50\%$ of true zeros) and high level of sparsity ($90\%$ of true zeros).

-The true matrix $\bTheta$ is generated as follows: we fix to zero $sd^2$ entries at random, where $s=0.5,0.9$, while the remaining non zero coefficients are sampled from a mixutre of two gaussian with means $-0.08$ and $0.08$, and standard deviation $0.1$.
-The normals are truncated at $-0.05$ and $0.05$ respectively, to avoid very small values for the non zero parameters.
-Figure \ref{fig:distr_phi_true} reports the distribution of the non-zero parameters in the true regression matrix used to simulate the data are shown in \ref{fig:phi_sim}.
+We set the length of the time series equal to $T=360$, corresponding to $30$ years of monthly data, the dimension of the multivariate regression model equal to $d=15,30,49$ and we further assume both moderate level of sparsity ($50\%$ of zeros) and high level of sparsity ($90\%$ of zeros).
+The true matrix $\bTheta$ is generated as follows: we fix to zero $s\cdot d^2$ entries at random, where $s=0.5,0.9$, while the remaining non zero coefficients are sampled from a mixutre of two Gaussian with means $-0.08$ and $0.08$, and standard deviation $0.1$.
+Figure \ref{fig:distr_phi_true} reports the distribution of the non-zero parameters.
+Note the draws from the Normal distributions are truncated at $-0.05$ and $0.05$ respectively, to avoid very small values for the non zero parameters.